prometheus/proposals/proposals/0076-scrape-memory-limiter.md

 ## How

 The Scrape Memory Limiter acts as a proactive circuit breaker for the Prometheus server.
-Periodically, a background routine checks the current memory usage of the Prometheus process against a configured global limit.
+Periodically (e.g. every second), a background routine checks the current memory usage of the Prometheus process against a configured global limit.

 Right before initiating an HTTP request to scrape a target, the scrape loop will check the memory limiter status.
 If the memory usage is currently above the configured limit, the scrape transaction is aborted early.
 This ensures transactionality—-the scrape is skipped in its entirety, preventing the allocation of memory for a potentially large influx of metrics that the system cannot currently handle.